Ankush-Kumar421/SQL---World-Populations-I/README.md

 3) The SQL file - My queries used in generating the data to be analyzed.
 4) The database file is in .sqlite format.
 It can be opened using "DB Browser."

-Note that after opening the database file (.sqlite) using the DB Browser, you can also copy and paste the queries file (SQL file) in the "Execurte SQL" tab to see the reuslts of each queries.
+Note that after opening the database file (.sqlite) using the DB Browser, you can also copy and paste the queries file (SQL file) in the "Execute SQL" tab to see the reuslts of each queries.